svc333/overview/whats-new/index.md

 With our latest update, you can now view all your platform and infrastructure services from one location.
 When you log in, you can check out the new dashboard right away.
 After you have resources added to your account from the catalog, you can use the resource list to get a full view of your account resources. :

-* The dashboard has been redesigned so that you can view a summary your resources, maintenance, staus, apps, support, usage, and users.
+* The dashboard has been redesigned so that you can view a summary your resources, maintenance, status, apps, support, usage, and users.
 * You can find more details about your resources in the resource list.
 You can tag your resources to organize them, or select them to make changes on the details page.
 * Now that you can see all of your resources in one place, we've added a global search so that you can quickly find resources that you created and expect to appear on the Resource list page.
 * You can also search for catalog results, so you can quickly find resources to add to your account.